-Counseling utilizing research-proven techniques helps families, children, adolescents and adults struggling with anxiety, depression, grief, forgiveness, adjustment to change, mood disorders, post-traumatic stress disorder, and bipolar disorder.
+Counseling utilizing research-proven techniques helps children, teens, adults, and families struggling with anxiety, depression, grief, mood disorders, eating disorders, obsessive-compulsive disorder, substance abuse, and trauma.

 Also known as psychotherapy, counseling is a form of treatment that involves therapeutic conversations and interactions between a therapist and an individual or family.
-Counseling can help children, adolescents, adults, and families understand and resolve problems, modify behavior, and make positive changes in their lives.
-We utilize the following types of research-based psychotherapy.
+Dr. Davenport utilizes research-based psychotherapies to help children, adolescents, young adults, and families understand and develop skills to resolve problems, modify behavior, and make positive changes in their lives.
+Methods used are based on the specific needs of the individual or family.

-Family Therapy focuses on helping the family function in more positive and constructive ways by exploring patterns of communication, improving problem-solving skills, and providing support and education.
-Family therapy sessions can include the child or adolescent along with parents, siblings, and grandparents.
+Family Therapy focuses on helping the family function in more positive and constructive ways by exploring patterns of communication, improving problem-solving skills, and providing support and education about specific strengths and needs.
+Family therapy sessions can include the child or adolescent along with parents, siblings, and/or other significant family members.
 Family focused therapy has been shown to be effective in treating symptoms of mood disorders.

 Click the following links for information from the American Academy of Child and Adolescent Psychiatry about psychotherapy for children and adolescents and research-based psychotherapies.

 Individuals who wish to integrate their Christian faith with psychotherapy, may ask Dr. Davenport to integrate Biblical life principles into their experience.